-Applications for scholarships will be part of of the class application.
+Applications for scholarships will be part of the class application.
 The class/scholarship application period will begin on Tuesday, December 3, 2019 and close on Tuesday, December 17, 2019.
-The Mazamas will contact you with details of the status of your scholarship application when you are notified of your acceptance into the Advanced Rock class.
+Mazamas will contact you with the status of your scholarship application before course acceptance.

 AR is demanding in terms of time and gear, so apply only if you can make the necessary commitment.

 Participation in all lectures and field sessions is required.